tox-dev/tox/docs/config.rst

    :default: false
    :version_added: 1.6

-   Install the current package in development mode with develop mode.
-For pip this uses ``-e`` option, so should be avoided if you've specified a custom :ref:`install_command` that does not support ``-e``.
+   Install the current package in development mode using `PEP-660 <https://peps.python.org/pep-0660/>`.
+This means that the package will be installed in-place and editable.
+(Note that this has the same effect as the `pip install -e` command.)

 .. conf::
    :keys: package